 Referencing HTML elements using Xpath

-Module 3 - SQL.
+Module 5 - SQL.

 SQL Join operations

+Modelling data is a key part of data science, and a key tool for doing this is machine learning (ML).
+There will be a deep focus on being practical - actually building every algorithm you learn and knowing how and when to apply it.
 We’ll begin with an introduction to the basic machine learning problems and the different types of ML.
-In each successive session, you'll learn the theory behind a particular algorithm before implementing it and using it on a real dataset.
+In successive sessions, you'll learn the theory behind a particular algorithm before implementing it and using it on a real dataset.

-Module 1 - Introduction to machine learning
+Module 2 - Introduction to machine learning

 Validation and testing

 Hyperparameters, grid search and K-fold cross validation